 Advanced Pain Management Certificate Teaching the management of pain.
 Partnering for the promotion of well being.
 Pursue a post-master’s certificate in advanced pain management through Hamline University and the American Association of Nurse Anesthetists (AANA).
 Our innovative program—just over a year in length—combines the convenience of online classes with hands-on clinical work under the guidance of experienced pain practitioners.
 Gain the skills you need to manage compassionate and effective patient care.
 Topics of Study Theoretical foundations of pain Imaging and radiation safety Assessment, diagnosis, and referral Pharmacology Interventional pain practice Spiritual aspects of health and illness Non-allopathic aspects related to pain Admission Ideal applicants for the program will be able to evidence adequate clinical access and professional liability coverage to complete the clinical portion of the curriculum.
 Clinical placement sites will be secured for those students that do not otherwise have clinical site access.
 While CRNAs are the target audience for admission, other advanced practice nurses may be eligible for admission.
 Admission to applicants other than CRNAs will be based on competitiveness and educational space.
 In addition to the online application, applicants should submit/complete: One official, sealed transcript of coursework from each regionally accredited college or university attended, both undergraduate and graduate level A three-page, double-spaced essay detailing your professional preparation for, and interest in, pursuing advanced preparation for a pain management career An interview with a faculty member Two letters of reference, at least one of which should document your involvement in regional anesthesia practice within the last five years A writing sample, minimum 3 pages and maximum of 5 pages State Eligibility (Online Program Only):If you are applying to the Advanced Pain Management Certificate online program, please confirm that you reside in a state where Hamline University is authorized to provide online education.
 (Eligibility by state) Apply Program Details Credits19 academic (didactic) credits240 mandatory clinic hours across 4 semestersCost• $1,200 per didactic credit• $2,500 per clinical semester (In addition to) Program Requirements Graduates will be required to complete four semesters of graduate study that includes 19 academic credits and four supervised clinical practicum (one per semester).
 The didactic component of the program will be completed online, while the clinical component will be performed in-person at an approved clinical site.
-Frequently asked questions For additional information, please contact: Kenny EliazerEducation and Professional Development AssociateAmerican Association of Nurse Anesthetists222 S. Prospect AvePark Ridge, IL email@example.com / www.aana.com Program details 19 academic (didactic) credits240 mandatory clinic hours across 4 semestersOnline learning format Priority application deadline: October 1, 2014 for Spring 2015 start Frequently asked questions Registration Information for new and current students Priority application deadline: October 1, 2013 for Spring 2014 cohort Tuition $1,200 per didactic credit$2,500 per clinical semester Private education loans are available to students enrolled in this program.
+Frequently asked questions For additional information, please contact: Kenny EliazerEducation and Professional Development AssociateAmerican Association of Nurse Anesthetists222 S. Prospect AvePark Ridge, IL email@example.com / www.aana.com Program details 19 academic (didactic) credits240 mandatory clinic hours across 4 semestersOnline learning format Priority application deadline: May 1, 2015 for Fall 2015 start Frequently asked questions Registration Information for new and current students Priority application deadline: May 1, 2015 for Fall 2015 cohort Tuition $1,200 per didactic credit$2,500 per clinical semester Private education loans are available to students enrolled in this program.